Everything You Need to Know About Repotting Plants

 - Gently untangle the roots of your plant

-- Carefully place your plant into the new pot and add potting soil around the plant roots, until the plant is securely standing upright
+- Carefully place your plant into the new pot and add potting soil around the plant roots, until the plant is securely standing upright, gently pressing down to remove air pockets

 - Don't fill the pot right up to the brim with soil as it may then be hard to water

-- It is best to repot your plant in Spring before your plant enters its main growing phase helping it to quickly re-adjust to its new home
+Repotting plants is best in Spring time, before your plant enters its main growing phase helping it to quickly re-adjust to its new home.

-- Be careful when rehoming your plant and don't force/tug!
+Be careful when rehoming your plant and don't force or tug.